andrei-popa88/url/README.md

 ````

-The path and query are kept in separte bags and can be accessed by getting the bag
+The path and query are kept in separate bags and can be accessed by getting the bag

 #### The query bag: